Saadix-1/JS_basics/README.md

-Strarted creating a drone using javascript and coding a website to promote it
+Started creating a drone using javascript and coding a website to promote it